Spocdoc/ace_mvc/bugs.md

 # database

   - to_mongo doesn't accommodate a set of updates that overlaps (e.g., an increment followed by a set or a set then unset)

+# Ace

+  - there's a lack of proper separation of concerns with the model and ace

+    findModel, deleteModel, etc. all use details about the database setup that would be better left encapsulated in the Model class

+  - the ace.reset() method could be revisited

+    currently it calls location.reload() and is overridden in the server-side render